-This was last updated in June 2010.
-It may be out of date.
-If you want me to update it or have any questions, please contact me by email at: sabre@nondot.org.
+This was last updated in January 2022, and is probably out of date.
+If you have questions, please contact me.

 My work in this time period culminated in the release of the Xcode 4 preview at WWDC, which included a preview release of Clang C++ support, a new C++ Standard Library, a much faster and memory efficient system linker, a new X86 assembler (which is integrated into the clang compiler, providing faster compile times), and countless smaller improvements throughout the toolchain.